 Laura is obsessed with knitting and spinning and is curious about all arts and crafts.
 She has a B.S. in Business Administration from Washington University in St. Louis and an M.B.A. from the University of Southern California, with a focus on information management.
 She started in the industry as a technical editor and started working with Stitchcraft as a freelancer in 2016.
 Her weekly podcast & blog about her crafty pursuits are found at thecornerofknitandtea.com.

 Flossie is a freelance writer, copy and content editor, and social media manager living in New York City.
-With more than a decade in social media, she has honed her skills as a writer to shrewdly and effectively identify and communicate brand voice.
+With more than a decade in social media, and more than two years on the Stitchcraft Marketing team as an account manager, she has honed her skills as a writer to shrewdly and effectively identify and communicate brand voice.

 Paul is a native Coloradan, and has been building websites professionally for 14 years.
 He is well-versed in all aspects of web development from Shopify setup to fully custom web applications.

 Sandi has been a professional knitter and crocheter for more than 20 years, and has dabbled in everything from quilting to needlepoint to decoupage.
 Now she works as a freelance designer, tech editor, teacher and writer.
 Originally from Northern California, she now lives in Charlotte, North Carolina.